English Americans: Presidents of English descent

 Most of the presidents of the United States have had English ancestry.
 The extent of English heritage varies.
 Earlier presidents were predominantly of colonial English Yankee origin.
 Later presidents' ancestry can often be traced to ancestors from multiple nations in Europe, including England.
-The presidents who have lacked recent English ancestry are Martin Van Buren, James K. Polk, James Buchanan, Woodrow Wilson, John F. Kennedy, and Donald Trump.
+The presidents who have lacked recent English ancestry are Martin Van Buren, Dwight D. Eisenhower, John F. Kennedy, and Donald Trump.